SnoopWS/SFilter-Openvpn/README.md

 ## Recommendations

-Locate the `push` line in your `server.conf` file and replace it with the following line to only allow TUN traffic:
+Locate the `push` line in your `server.conf` file and replace it with the following line to only allow TUN traffic (credits to toxicj for this):

 ```conf
 push "redirect-gateway def1 bypass-dhcp"